Hydrolaetare schmidti

 Hydrolaetare schmidti (Schmidt's forest frog) is a species of frog in the family Leptodactylidae.

 It has a scattered distribution in the Amazon Basin in Brazil, Colombia, French Guiana, and Peru.

-Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical swamps, rivers, and freshwater marshes.
+Its natural habitats are marshes, swamps, and flooded forests.
+Scientists have seen it as high as 600 meters above sea level, including in protected areas.
 It is named after Karl Patterson Schmidt, American herpetologist.